 They also give you more opportunities to save money and reduce your energy bills.

-Another example would be your smart thermostat giving you reminders to change a furnace filter.
+- Filter Change: Another great example would be your smart thermostat giving you reminders to change a furnace filter.